-"Bullying is when someone, or a group of people, upset or create a risk to another person's health and safety - either psychologically or physically - or their property, reputation or social acceptance on more than one occasion."
+'Bullying is when someone, or a group of people, upset or create a risk to another person's health and safety - either psychologically or physically - or their property, reputation or social acceptance on more than one occasion.'

 Research also suggests that bullying in schools usually involves a student having more power, deliberately bullying another.
 Bullying is a form of aggressive behaviour and can be differentiated from teasing and violence in three ways:

-- 1. Bullying is often a deliberate hurtful action directed towards another person or persons, by one or more persons. - 2.
-Bullying is repetitious in nature, where incidents occur more than once and are not random acts.
-However, severe 'one-off' bullying also occurs and is recognised as potentially very harmful. - 3.
-Bullying usually involves a person having more power or strength at the time.
-As distinct from playful teasing, bullying is a mean action intended to hurt the target and create subordination as well as a feeling of superiority for the bully.
+- 1. Bullying is a deliberate hurtful action directed towards another person or persons, by one or more persons. - 2.
+Bullying is repetitious in nature, where incidents occur more than once and are not random acts. - 3.
+Bullying involves a person/s having more power or strength at the time.
+As distinct from playful teasing, bullying is an action that creates an imbalance of power.
+Examples of this power imbalance may include but are not limited to physical dominance, social dominance or a group versus an individual.